aibrite/jdash-docs/src/backend/jdash-cloud.md

 });
 ```
 #### Step 3: Use end point on client side
-Inside ``jdash.ready``handler call aboe end point to get a secure JWT token for your end user.
+Inside ``jdash.ready`` handler, make a call to the above end point to get a secure JWT Token for your end user.

+Note that ``jdash.ready`` is called once all the requirements of the JDash Service are met, such that the scripts are loaded and dom is ready.

 ```javascript
 jdash.ready(function () {